Table of Contents

-Challenge #1: Reaching compliance before the deadline
+Challenge #1: Reaching Compliance Before the Deadline

 Reaching CMMC compliance is a significant process to go through just to be able to submit a bid.
 There is no guarantee that an organization will successfully obtain a contract once it reaches compliance, making CMMC a substantial hurdle to becoming a DoD contractor.

-Challenge #3: Cost of certification
+Challenge #3: Cost of Certification

-Naturally, these assessments will incur a cost.
+Naturally, these third-party assessments will incur a cost.
 According to the DoD, the assessment cost will “not be prohibitive,” and successful contractors will be able to expense part of the assessment cost.
 Nonetheless, the need to pay and prepare for each audit will become entrenched as a cost of doing business with the DoD.

-Challenge #4: Cost of becoming compliant
+Challenge #4: Cost of Becoming Compliant

 As any organization with compliance commitments knows, the assessment cost is not the main problem.
 The cost of preparing for each assessment is usually much greater.